Vib-Ripple

-is a video game for the PlayStation 2 created by Masaya Matsuura and his studio NanaOn-Sha.
-It is the sequel to the 1999 PlayStation game Vib-Ribbon.
-It was released in Japan in 2004.
+is a 2004 video game developed by NanaOn-Sha and published by Sony Computer Entertainment for the PlayStation 2.
+It was designed by Masaya Matsuura, who also led the development the 1999 PlayStation game Vib-Ribbon, to which Vib-Ripple is a sequel.
+It was released exclusively in Japan.

+The game was first mentioned in a catalog list of presentation at the 2002 Game Developers' Conference with a talk by Masaya Matsuura titled "The Game Design of Vib Ribbon 2".

 Vib-Ripple is notable for allowing the player to import photographs to be used as the game's playing field.

 Gameplay

 The player takes control of Vibri, a simple, vector-shaped rabbit from the game's predecessor Vib-Ribbon.
 The game puts the player on top of various photographs, using each one as a trampoline.
 Jumping on a photograph loosens up 2D items called "Peta Characters", which Vibri must collect before a time limit expires.
 An icon on the left side of the screen gives the player a hint as to what part of the photograph to jump on to find the item; the icon's color, shape, and size corresponds to a certain combination of the three on the photograph.
 When Vibri is close enough to the item, a drumming sound is made and the controller vibrates.
 Vibri must also avoid creatures called "Boonchies" that inhabit the surface of the picture.
-Coming in contact with a Boonchie will cause Vibri to de-evolve from a rabbit, to a frog, to a worm, and eventually cause a game over.
+Coming in contact with a Boonchie will cause Vibri to de-evolve from a rabbit, to a frog, to a worm, and eventually cause a Game over.
 However, it is possible for Vibri to evolve into a form called "Super Vibri", allowing the player to temporarily disable a Boonchie, as well as see hidden Peta Characters.

 Vib-Ripple has 60 default photographs.
 The player can create their own stages by uploading their own photographs from a digital camera or cellphone via the PlayStation 2's USB port, or even send pictures across the system's online network.
-The game automatically scales photographs down to 200 by 200 pixels.
+The game automatically scales photographs down to 256 by 256 pixels.

+Reception

+Vib-Ripple received mixed reception, with IGN saying it was "too different" from its predecessor but said it had lots of replay value due to the import feature.
+However, Jeuxvideo said it lacked replay value due to only having one gamemode.